Lucifer-00007/IntroToGitHub/List Of All Basic Elements Of A GitHub Repository.md

 ## PROJECTS:-
-- Project boards are made up of issues, pull requests, and notes that are categorized as cards in columns of your choosing.
+- Project boards is like a automatic/manual notepad made up of issues, pull requests, and notes that are categorized as cards in columns of your choosing.
 - You can drag and drop or use keyboard shortcuts to reorder cards within a column, move cards from column to column, and change the order of columns.
 - [Tutorial video](https://youtu.be/ff5cBkPg-bQ) on how to setup your project board.

 ## WIKI:-
+- A README file quickly tells what your project can do, while you can use a wiki to create a full documentation of your project.
+- ### To create your own wiki:-
+  - Head over to the wiki tab> click "create the first page" >